Blog / Outsourcing Foundations

 Start with the work you can name

 Do a 7-day task capture before you hire.
-Write down every repeatable task you touch: inbox triage, CRM cleanup, scheduling, lead follow-up, invoice chasing, report formatting, customer replies, file organization, research, or meeting notes.
+Write down every repeatable task you touch: inbox sorting, CRM cleanup, scheduling, lead follow-up, invoice chasing, report formatting, customer replies, file organization, research, or meeting notes.
 Add frequency, minutes, risk, and what finished work should look like.

 Turn the lane into a one-page role